DRojasLey/simple-gallery-generator/README.md

 * Most functions converted to async
 * Documentation update on all functions
 * Deleted unused files
-* Deleted unused placeholder functions
+* Removed unused placeholder functions

 ### v0.9.1-alpha.1:
 * Bug fix, path handling was causing the commands to generate the gallery under the incorrect directory